 All employees can work in association with the Givaudan Foundation in supporting local communities.
 In Colombia, our Bogotá site employees run a family welfare programme at a local care home to promote better alimentary and health practices in the daily lives of small children and their families in nearby communities.
-The Givaudan Foundation funds the programme and provides guidance, while it is run and managed The Givaudan Foundation is a non-profit organisation created in 2013 with the purpose of initiating and supporting projects as well as granting donations in the areas of education, health and environment preservation.
+The Givaudan Foundation funds the programme and provides guidance, while it is run and managed by the employees.

-by the employees.
 The main focus of the project is about transmitting knowledge and promoting personal growth through workshops.
 In 2020, the Givaudan Foundation funded six employee-driven projects in Brazil, Colombia, Hungary, Lebanon, Nigeria and the UK, while eight existing projects in Brazil, Italy, Jordan, Switzerland, the United Arab Emirates and the United States were extended.